ruboto/EmotionalVoting/README.md

 ## Example: Choose a project name

-What starting a project, it can be good to actually name it to give the participants a sense of what the purpose of the project is.
+When starting a project, it can be good to actually name it to give the participants a sense of what the purpose of the project is.
 All participants should have the right to propose suggestions for the project name, but when there are too many suggestions, it becomes very hard to find the best one.

 A plain discussion can work, but strong personalities will influence the choices of others even if their suggestions are not the best.
-The solution to this is a secret vote, so each participant can vote on the suggestion she likes the best without fear of offending the others.
+The solution to this is a secret vote, so participants can vote on the suggestion they like the best without fear of offending the others.

 Here are some ways to do it.